Personally I used official taxis, bemos, organized excursions and banca, and my experience was good.

 BETWEEN TOWNS OR TO THE PORTS

-- Blue Bird is the most recommended but not the only taxi company.
+- Taxis.
+Blue Bird is the most recommended company.
+Taxi drivers use the taximeter, they speak decent English and there is even an App to request them.
 In Bali is mandatory to use the meter, although many taxi drivers often refuse.
 In that case you have to find another taxi or negotiate a price; you should write it down on paper and show it to the taxi driver, so when you arrive at your destination he does not have chance to say a higher price claiming he said that price but there was mistake beacuse he does not speak English properly.
+There are many illegal taxis that imitate Blue Bird ones, you have to pay attention about this.
 The minimum fare is Rp 7,000 for two km, then up Rp 5,000 per km.
 Further north of Denpasar almost all taxis require negotiate the price.

 - Bemos: the everlasting minivans of many developing countries, which usually are filled to the brim, are the cheapest transport.
 There ask the price and the destination that goes before boarding.